bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/middlewares/logger/index.md

     Type:           numeric
     Unit:           seconds
     Default:        -
+    Minimum         0
 ```

 Enable the flushing of the log file buffer at each given delay in seconds.

+A value of 0 will set the default flushing interval of 10s.

 :::note neon-pro